Mxrsmello/VideoGameDB/README.md

   - `Games`: Holds core information about each game, including developer details, genres, and platforms.
   - `Ratings`: Stores user ratings for each game, enabling personalized recommendations.
   - `Owns`: Tracks ownership details for each user’s gaming library.

+- **Frontend**:
+  - Built with HTML and CSS to create a dynamic and user-friendly interface.
+  - Pages include game library display, friend interactions, and review/rating forms.

+- **Backend**:
+  - Flask handles routing between the front-end and database.
+  - RESTful API endpoints to perform CRUD operations (Create, Read, Update, Delete) on the database tables.

 ## Usage
 This project is intended as a personal gaming catalog application, where users can: